Chart Color Schemes

 Craigieburn - South shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Six schools operate within Craigieburn - South, educating approximately 4,121 students.
-The area's ICSEA score is 968, indicating typical Australian school conditions with balanced educational opportunities.
-There are three primary, two secondary, and one K-12 school in the area.
-Note: for schools marked 'n/a' for enrolments, please refer to the parent campus.
+The Craigieburn - South area has a robust network of 6 schools educating approximately 4,121 students, with typical Australian school conditions (ICSEA: 968) and balanced educational opportunities.
+This includes 3 primary, 2 secondary, and 1 K-12 school.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education